safdev-tech/DSOB_Python_Projects/README.md

 Matplotlib
 Seaborn
 Plotly
-Sklearn
+Sklearn </br>
 Data lifecycle steps:
-Data Sources – Data Cleaning and Processing – Data Exploration and Analysis – Predictive Machine Learning
+Data Sources – Data Cleaning and Processing – Data Exploration and Analysis – Predictive Machine Learning </br>

-Result
+Result:
 Over the period 1950 – 2023, the world population grew from about 2.5 billion to close to 8.1 billion, i.e. more than 300% growth in 73 years
 Consistently Asian countries tend to have largest populations, while North and South America have experienced moderate population growth
 European countries tend to have lower population growth